bbauska/zombiePolitics/README.md

 capacities, and knowledge they need not only to actually perform as autonomous political agents but also to believe that such struggles are worth taking up.
-Central here is the assumption that politics is not simply about power but also, as the philosopher Cornelius Castoriadis points out, “has to do with political judgments and value choices,”7 indicating that questions of civic education-learning how to become a skilled citizen-are central to both the struggle over political agency and democracy itself Finally, there is the widespread refusal among many Americans and educators to recognize that the issue of civic education-with its emphasis on
+Central here is the assumption that politics is not simply about power but also, as the philosopher Cornelius Castoriadis points out, "has to do with political judgments and value choices,"7 indicating that questions of civic education-learning how to become a skilled citizen-are central to both the struggle over political agency and democracy itself Finally, there is the widespread refusal among many Americans and educators to recognize that the issue of civic education-with its emphasis on